-c.
-Cross-Registration among the OICA colleges
+IV.M.3.
+Cross-Registration among the Alliance colleges

-Students enrolled full time at any OICA member institution may take one undergraduate course per semester at another campus.
+Students enrolled full time at any Alliance member institution may take one undergraduate course per semester at another campus.
 The host campus will not charge additional tuition or fees.
 Students may not cross-register for a course that is offered on their own campus, and must have the approval of their home campus to use this option, as well as that of the host campus.
 They must conform to all such regulations as either school may establish in connection with this program.

-d.
+IV.M.4.
 Credit for Military Service